 There, doesn't that feel better?

-Pull it out of the bowl and work it in your hands a little.
+Pull it out of the bowl and knead it on the counter a few times to rework the gluten.

 Spray your bread pan with cooking spray.